Liberalism in South Korea: Introduction

 South Korean liberals have a contradictory standard on international human rights violations.
 South Korean liberals are less critical of North Korea than conservatives and oppose the 'North Korean Human Rights Law' (북한인권법).
-However, South Korean liberals are more strongly opposed than conservatives to human rights violations in other authoritarian states (e.g., China, Myanmar, etc.) except North Korea.
-The liberal Kyunghyang Shinmun criticized Yoon Suk-yeol for ignoring the human rights issue of Xinjiang, considering only its economic interests with China.
-In 2021, Moon Jae-in government opposed Myanmar's military dictatorship and supported strong sanctions against Myanmar's military, but Moon Jae-in government deliberately ignored North Korea's human rights violations.
+However, South Korean liberals are more strongly opposed than conservatives to human rights violations in other authoritarian states (e.g., China, Myanmar, etc.) with the exception of North Korea.
+In 2021, Moon Jae-in government opposed Myanmar's military dictatorship and supported strong sanctions against Myanmar's military, but deliberately ignored North Korea's human rights violations.
 (This is related to the resistance-nationalist sentiment of South Korean liberals.)
+In 2022, the liberal Kyunghyang Shinmun newspaper criticized President Yoon Suk-yeol for ignoring the human rights issue of Xinjiang.

-South Korean major liberals mainly criticize mainstream conservatives, clear their heritage during military dictatorship, insist on political reform, supports the foreign policy of reconciliation with North Korea.
+South Korean major liberals mainly criticize mainstream conservatives, distancing themselves from any heritage and relationship with the military dictatorship, insist on political reform and the rule of law, supporting the foreign policy of reconciliation with North Korea.
 They are distinguished from progressives and cultural liberals.
-Therefore, South Korean some liberals tend to be socially conservative in LGBT rights, Disability rights, abortion and minority rights issues.
-(The socially conservative tendency of South Korean liberals is not traditional conservatism based on Confucianism, but is more influenced by Christianity, which is part of Western culture.)
+South Korea liberals tend to be socially conservative in LGBT rights, Disability rights, abortion and minority rights issues.
+(The socially conservative tendency of South Korean liberals is not traditional conservatism based on Confucianism, but is more influenced by Christianity.)
 They also tend to distance themselves from the (Including social democracy) "socialism" or fundamental "left-wing".
+Modern South Korean liberals tend to be more negative on immigration than the conservatives.

-On the domestic front, they advocated the breaking-up of the monopoly of the large industrial conglomerates known as chaebols.
-They also proposed the redelegation of investigative powers of the prosecutor's office over to the police, as they viewed them as powerful political tools.
+Domestically, they advocated the reform of the monopoly of the large industrial conglomerates known as chaebols.
+They also proposed the curtailing of investigative powers of the prosecutor's office, with such powers transferred to the police, as they viewed them as powerful political tools.